Salt

 • Reduce or eliminate salt use in cooking.
 Experiment with adding flavour with herbs, spices, garlic, onions or lemon instead.

 • Request restaurant that your food be prepared without any added or less salt.
+Ask for dressings or sauces to be put on the side.

 NOTE: Although sodium can be consumed in nonchloride forms [e.g. sodium bicarbonate (i.e. baking soda) and monosodium glutamate (MSG)], salt provides approximately 90% of dietary sodium.